SWE30003-2025/AWEbackend/README.md

 Use POSTMAN or your browser, enter http://localhost:8000/api/user, verify that it returns an empty array![image](https://github.com/user-attachments/assets/45fa3041-022d-40b5-a854-974cf61b1c53)

 ## Load Fixtures
-To load the JSON fixtures into your database, run:
+To load the JSON fixtures into your database, run this after you run the latest migrations:

 -> python manage.py loaddata base/fixtures/fixtures.json